 Rice Lake in Barron County, Wisconsin — The American Midwest (Great Lakes)

 Location.
-45° 29.989′ N, 91° 43.969′ W. Marker is in Rice Lake, Wisconsin, in Barron County.
-Marker can be reached from the intersection of South Main Street (County Road SS) and Water Street, on the right when traveling north.
+45° 29.896′ N, 91° 43.885′ W. Marker is in Rice Lake, Wisconsin, in Barron County.
+Marker can be reached from Stein Street east of South Main Street (County Road SS), on the right when traveling east.
+Leftmost of two markers in kiosk on east side of the Lumbering Hall of Fame & Boat Landing parking lot.
 Touch for map.
-Marker is located within Knapp-Stout Park, beside the Lentz Steam Engine exhibit.
-Marker is at or near this postal address: 101 South Main Street, Rice Lake WI 54868, United States of America.
+Marker is at or near this postal address: 100 Stein Street, Rice Lake WI 54868, United States of America.
 Touch for directions.

 Credits.
-This page was last revised on March 10, 2019.
-This page originally submitted on March 10, 2019, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 66 times since then.
-Photos: 1, 2, 3, 4, 5. submitted on March 10, 2019, by Cosmos Mariner of Cape Canaveral, Florida.
+This page was last revised on December 4, 2020.
+It was originally submitted on December 2, 2020, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 56 times since then and 23 times this year.
+Photos: 1, 2, 3, 4, 5, 6. submitted on December 4, 2020, by Cosmos Mariner of Cape Canaveral, Florida.